Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 A bite from another parrot could tear the tongue or break one of its internal bones, leading to inflammation.
 A broken paraglossal limits the range of motion of the tongue.

-It also inhibits the parrot’s ability to grasp food or drink water.
+It inhibits the parrot’s ability to grasp food or drink water.
 If the bone isn’t broken, a hard bite may still cause osteomyelitis (a severe bone infection.)

-Parrots have complicated tongues that enable them to speak like humans, navigate their world, and remain in good health.
+Parrots have tongues that enable them to speak like humans, navigate their world, and remain in good health.
 While they vary between species, each is uniquely suited to enable them to thrive.